 There are 4 large high-volume black and white printers and one color printer in Edelstone and 1 black and white printer on each of the floors in the Learning Center.
 Each printer has a kiosk attached to it.
 You log in to print your job.
 When your quota for printing is done, you must use your Dragon Dollars to print.
 If someone else has sent many jobs to print before you, and the printer is sending many pages you may want to use another printer.
 Please print only original copies of documents related to medical education.
 You should not make more than two copies of any document to avoid long lines at the printers.

 For information on UIC Printing and your printing quota, please see ACCC's U-print help page.
 Note that using the Color printer costs significantly more than the Black and White printers.

-The copier in the back by the blue lockers is also a scanner.
+The copier in the back of Edelstone by the blue lockers is also a scanner.
 You can scan for free to USB drive (Thumb drive, Flash media, etc) Read the instruction sheet taped to the wall above the scanner or ask for help.

 Productivity software on lab computers includes: Word Perfect & MS Word, Excel, PowerPoint, and Photoshop, Internet software includes: Firefox, Safari, Netscape, Internet Explorer, WS- FTP, Fugu, Fetch and more.